DalbergDataInsights/spph-email-report/README.md

 Shortly, the program consists of two parts:
 * Creation of the visualisations and captions
 * Creation of the emails

 Consequently, it is impossible to successfully execute the second part until the first part is completed.
+The output of the first part of the program is a json file and for visualisations for each indicator.
+First three visualisations are a scatter plot with district-level overview of the indicator, a barchart with facilities' contribution and reporting scatter plot.
+The fourth visualisation is a country-level overview scatter of the indicator.
+The json file contains titles of the figures, which are implemented to emails as figures' captions.
+Output of the second part of the program is emails.

 The content of the instruction file is structured as follows: